Navajo County DUI Guide

 What Makes Navajo County Different

-- Kayenta Time Zone: The Kayenta Justice Court (Precinct IV) is located on the Navajo Nation, which does observe Daylight Savings Time.
-From March to November, Kayenta is one hour ahead of the rest of Arizona.
-If your attorney is scheduling a telephonic hearing, ensure they account for this time difference to avoid a Failure to Appear warrant.
+- Time Zone in Kayenta: The Kayenta Justice Court is located on the Navajo Nation, which observes Daylight Savings Time (DST).
+The rest of Arizona does not.
+From March to November, Kayenta is one hour ahead of Holbrook and Phoenix.

-- Pinetop-Lakeside Justice Court Open Court: The Pinetop-Lakeside Justice Court (Precinct VI) holds "Open Court" every Tuesday at 11:30 AM.
-This is a chance to voluntarily appear to quash warrants without being arrested if you missed a previous court date.
+- Open Court in Pinetop-Lakeside: The Pinetop-Lakeside Justice Court holds "Open Court" every Tuesday at 11:30 AM.
+This is a critical release valve for defendants who missed a previous date; they can appear voluntarily to quash warrants without being arrested, a rare leniency in the system.

 24/7 Legal Support